 Shambhala Art Intensives generally offer all five parts.
 They are offered biennially in Los Angeles and occasionally other locations.
-The last Intensive was in Berkeley, California, July 26 – August 2, 2014.
-The next one will be at the retreat center, Dechen Choling, in France, in April 26 – May 2, 2015.
-Details to be announced.
+The last Intensives were in Berkeley, California and recently at the retreat center, Dechen Choling, in France.
+The next intensive will be in Melbourne Australia July 3-9, 2015.
 Please browse the Schedules page for programs world-wide.
 You can also search for contemplative arts programs at Shambhala.
 There are several videos of previous Intensives in Los Angeles in the Media Library.

 Without seeing things as they are, it is hard to create art.
 Our perceptions are obscured and our mind is not fresh, so making art becomes a troubled, futile process by which we're trying to create something based on concept.